Toprak Razgatlıoğlu: 2023

 Yamaha officially announced that Razgatlıoğlu would ride the Yamaha YZR-M1 during the development tests held at the Jerez circuit in Andalucía, Spain, when he joined Yamaha MotoGP test rider Cal Crutchlow for two days on April 10 and 11.
 This was the second test on the YZR-M1, following his first ride at Motorland Aragon in June 2022.

 2026: Prima Pramac Racing

 On June 10, 2025, Yamaha announced that Razgatlıoğlu will move from World Superbikes to MotoGP in 2026, riding for the Prima Pramac Racing Team.
-He is set to become the first Turkish MotoGP rider in history, he will be alongside MotoGP Veteran Jack Miller.
+He is set to become the first Turkish MotoGP rider in history, and will be alongside MotoGP Veteran Jack Miller.

 Personal life

 Nicknamed El Turco, Razgatlıoğlu is managed by former multiple time WSSP champion Kenan Sofuoğlu.
 He resides in Sakarya.
-Toprak's father used to call him Tek Teker Toprak, but he used to get angry by it because He would say ‘I am a racer, not a stunt rider’.
-Toprak's father had a shop with Atari games and at the back was a straight, that is where he used to do stunts as a kid.
+Toprak's father used to call him Tek Teker Toprak, but he used to get angry by it because he would say ‘I am a racer, not a stunt rider’.
+Toprak's father had a shop with Atari games and at the back was a straight where he used to do stunts as a kid.

 On 10 October 2025, Razgatlıoğlu received his 2021 WorldSBK championship winning bike from Yamaha after signing a MotoGP contract with them.